plinioprado/ctr-excel-wservice/README.md

-# Excel dashboard fed by PHP basic webservice
+# Excel Budget x Actual dashboard whith adoption curve and fed by webservice

-Excel us still usefulll because no mather how much tech people can make a rich interface, finance and business professionals want to model and simulate their Budget numbers.
+Excel us still usefull because no mather how much tech people can make a rich interface, finance and business professionals want to model and simulate their Budget numbers.

 An example shown here is modelling the sales budget growth according to adoption curves.